AFL Victoria Player Points System Policy

 The philosophy of competition equalisation is accepted in sports all around the world.
 Professional sporting bodies have accepted practices such as drafts, salary caps, and the like in order to help competitions ensure competitiveness and club sustainability.

-The objectives of the state Player Points System (PPS) Policy are as follows, to:
+The objectives of the state PPS Policy are as follows, to:

 - providing a more competitive environment on field, that encourages more volunteers to support at Club level

 - providing incentive to spend more time and effort in the development of football, a welcoming Club environment and growing the game within the local community.

 This PPS Policy sets out a framework of rules and guiding principles in relation to a player points system which should be adopted by Community Clubs in order to achieve the above objectives.

 In line with the initiatives of the AFL Victoria Community Club Sustainability Program, the SFNL will remain with 46 Total Team Points for all grades of Senior Men’s Football as ratified by the SFNL Board.